The Fair Play Wine Trail

 Winery Descriptions, Driving Directions, Tasting Room Hours

 Cantiga Wineworks is a fascinating winery in the area.
 You are likely to find either winemaker Rich Rorden or his wife Christine Rorden working the tasting room.
 Rich is an engineer and computer guy who uses his science skills to craft beautiful wines from this region.
-The wines are aged for long periods and produced in a food friendly style.
+The wines are aged for long periods and produced in a food-friendly style.
 We love the Chardonnay wines and the Zinfandel.
-This is truly a gem in wine tasting exploration.
+Cantiga Wineworks is indeed a gem in wine tasting exploration.

 Tasting room open Friday to Sunday, 11 to 5 pm.
 Also by appointment